 Real Time Indexing (RTI)

-If you have Real Time Indexing (RTI) enabled for your Files data source and/or Outlook Email data sources, there is no need to have the Files and Outlook Email scanner run throughout the day, for example Every 30 Minutes.
-Here at the office, I have RTI enabled and I have my scheduling for indexing set to Never Repeat.
-RTI updates the Files index right when a change is made.
+If you have Real Time Indexing (RTI) enabled for your Files data source and/or Outlook Email data sources, there is no need to have the Files and Outlook Email scanner run continuously throughout the day, for example Every 30 Minutes.
+I have RTI enabled and I have my scheduling for indexing set to 9:00 AM Daily for these 2 data sources.
+RTI updates the Files index as soon as a change is made to a current file.
 RTI updates the Outlook Email index automatically a few seconds after an email is received or sent.
-You can have X1 Search do a scan at anytime by clicking on the Scan Now button, during a time you are not busy on the computer.
+You can have X1 Search perform a scan at anytime by clicking on the Scan Now button, during a time you are not busy on the computer.
 I personally do this once a week.